somerandomsequence/csci-4830-7000-gsa/assignments/capacity.md

 On a machine you don't have root access to, you can use the "--user" option to pip and drop the sudo.

-Here's the start of a script that uses julia and shapely to read in a shapefile and loop over the shapes:
+Here's the start of a script that uses fiona and shapely to read in a shapefile and loop over the shapes:

 {% highlight Python %}
 from shapely.geometry import mapping, shape